 After carryback.
-If your deduction for personal exemptions in the carryback year was limited based on your adjusted gross income, enter in the column labeled "After carryback" the deduction for personal exemptions refigured using your refigured adjusted gross income (Form 1045, line 11, using the "After carryback" column).
+If your deduction for personal exemptions in the carryback year was limited based on your AGI, enter in the column labeled "After carryback" the deduction for personal exemptions refigured using your refigured AGI (Form 1045, line 11, using the "After carryback" column).